Montana-Media-Arts/460_GameEngines-Fall2020/modules/week-11/_posts/2017-01-23-move-player.md

 These are variables which will be used to store and reference data for the function.

-Inside the parenthesis, in your function call, add InputValue movementValue. movementValue is the name of the variable you will use within the function.
+Inside the parenthesis, in your function call, add **InputValue movementValue**.

+movementValue is the name of the variable you will use within the function.

 InputValue is the type of variable.

 Variables can have different data types, which means they store different types of data.

 The movement of the Roll-a-Ball sphere will be captured in two directions, up and down and left and right.

 In other words, the MovementValue variable will capture and store the data from the X direction and the Y direction of input devices.